Australian coronavirus cases spike, cruise with sick passengers denied entry

 Of 1,700 passengers on board the ship, more than 250 have complained of respiratory illnesses.
 It was due to dock at Western Australia’s Fremantle port as early as Monday evening.

-That decision comes days after 2,700 passengers disembarked from the Ruby Princess cruise ship in Sydney harbor, with 48 on board subsequently testing positive for the virus.
+That decision comes days after 2,700 passengers disembarked from the Ruby Princess cruise ship in Sydney harbour, with 48 on board subsequently testing positive for the virus.

 “I will not allow what happened in Sydney to happen here,” West Australian Premier Mark McGowan said.
 “We will not allow passengers or crew to wander the streets.”